 Searching the crowded road lining the beach on arrival, we were dismayed to find most places full or starting at 300,000RP and up.
 This place is no abode for long haul backpackers on a shoestring as advertised!
 Only later did we discover several cheaper options for where to stay in the Gili Islands – despite people telling us that 250,000RP was the cheapest we would find – in the village in the heart of the island, 5 to 10 minutes away from the beach.
 But we had already settled into our overpriced flashpacker digs by the sea and were a little too smug with ourselves to change location.

 So here’s the lowdown on Gili Air Beach:

 IT’S PRETTY ALRIGHT.

-It has to be said, there’s one problem with the beach on Gili Air: it’s not user friendly.
+It has to be said, there’s one problem with the Gili Air beach: it’s not user friendly.
 Most of the sand is made up of chopped up coral bits that will cut your feet and the ocean floor is covered in seaweed where spiny urchins like to hide.
 It’s like a beautiful thing you can’t cuddle with because it might hurt you.
-I like to roll around in the sand at the beach and run to the water barefoot, but I didn’t really want to lay on the beach in Gili Air – even though it might well be the most photogenic place I’ve ever been to.
+I like to roll around in the sand at the beach and run to the water barefoot, but I didn’t really want to lay on the Gili Air beach – even though it might well be the most photogenic place I’ve ever been to.
 It’s a weird dilemma that reinforces my initial hypothesis that people partly just come here to snap the shot and buy the t-shirt.

 OH, BUT IT’S NOT THAT SIMPLE.